Frequently Asked Questions on IBAN

 When SENDING funds:

 Kindly provide RAKBANK with the IBAN of your beneficiary accounts while remitting funds and amend the existing beneficiary list on Online Banking / Mobile Banking.
 This will be applicable for funds remitted to individuals/institutions including payment of salaries through the Wage Protection System (WPS) within UAE.
 In addition, all Standing Instructions for remittance of funds within UAE will also have to be amended to incorporate the IBAN.

 The main purpose of IBAN is to improve the speed and accuracy of processing of your payment transactions.

 Yes.
 The Central Bank regulation is effective from 19th November 2011, when all banks in the UAE are required to accept and process payment instructions with IBAN.
 Consequently, you will be required to provide an IBAN for all instructions for value date on or after 19th November 2011 when making payments from or receiving payments to your account.
 Please ensure that the IBAN for your account is communicated to all parties from whom you are expecting a remittance to your account.
 In case the IBAN is not used, the processing of both Inward and Outward payment in your account is likely to be rejected or may be delayed with additional processing charges as may be imposed by the Central Bank from time to time.

 How will you get the IBAN equivalent for all your RAKBANK accounts?

 A letter is being sent to all RAKBANK Account holders showing existing RAKBANK Account numbers and corresponding IBAN.
 From 1st November, 2011 the IBAN will also be displayed on the top right hand corner of your Account statements.

-Alternatively, IBAN can also be checked by logging on to Internet Banking or IVR.
+Alternatively, IBAN can also be checked by logging on to Internet Banking.

 Is IBAN mandatory for all transactions?